bytecodealliance/cargo-wasi/README.md

 Hello, world!
 ```

-or a library with some tests:
+Or a library with some tests:

 ```
 $ cargo new wasi-hello-world --lib